 Current grant-funded projects:

 Climate Stress and Grief: Building Resilience in Farmers and Ranchers Initiative.
-I serve as a co-PI for this novel initiative that aims to support farmers, ranchers, and others to provide psychoeducation to farmers and others to support them in learning about the impacts of stress and grief, why farmers are vulnerable, and collaboratively exploring ways to increase their resilience and well-being.
-The initial module increased producers’ awareness of climate change-related mental health impacts, allowed them to brainstorm strategies for developing greater resilience, and provided resources for mental health services and stress management.
-In 2025, we published the invited manuscript, Weather the Storm: Building Resilience in Rural Farming Communities Amid Climate Change, in Environment: Science and Policy for Sustainable Development.
-In 2024 we published, Understanding and living with climate grief and climate stress for farmers and ranchers.
+I serve as a co-PI on this novel initiative that aims to support farmers, ranchers, and others by providing psychoeducation to help them understand the impacts of stress and grief, why farmers are vulnerable, and to collaboratively explore ways to increase their resilience and well-being.
+The initial module increased producers’ awareness of climate change-related mental health impacts, enabled them to brainstorm strategies to build greater resilience, and provided resources for mental health services and stress management.
+In 2025, we published the invited manuscript Weather the Storm: Building Resilience in Rural Farming Communities Amid Climate Change, in Environment: Science and Policy for Sustainable Development.
+In 2024, we published Understanding and living with climate grief and climate stress for farmers and ranchers.

-The team has a suite of funding sources, including Western Region SARE Professional Development Program for a train-the-trainer program.
-Through an OSU Transdisciplinary Seed grant we are expanding the team to conduct more research and adapt our programming to reach forestry and fisheries.
+The team has a suite of funding sources, including the Western Region SARE Professional Development Program, to support a national train-the-trainer program that expands the intervention’s reach.
+Through an OSU Transdisciplinary Team Building grant, we have expanded the team to create a research agenda, develop a new conceptual model, and adapt our programming to reach forestry and fisheries.

 Cover Cropping and Reduced-Tillage Systems for Onion in Eastern Oregon.
 I am co-PI for this Oregon Specialty Crop Block Grant Program project.
 I contribute to the design of educational programming and resources that center on farmers’ needs.
 From 2023 to 2026, this project aims to identify and test potential cover crops with a conservation tillage system in an onion crop rotation in eastern Oregon.